 Riding a bike is a legal activity that involves intrinsic risks, including of road accidents.
 Some risk factors (such as the behaviour of other road users) are largely outside our control, but there are things we can and should do to reduce our exposure to the various risks while participating in Audax rides (and while riding generally).

-You must comply with each of these elements, but Audax Australia recommends that you treat them only as a baseline.
+You must comply with each of these elements, but Audax Australia recommends that you treat them only as a minimum baseline.
 For example, we suggest that you use one fixed beam and one flashing light at the rear at night (although, if only using one, we recommend that it be flashing to say more obviously ‘this is a bike’).

-Fortunately, modern lighting systems are extremely good and inexpensive, and less cumbersome than in the past.
+Fortunately, modern lighting systems are extremely good and less cumbersome than in the past.
 LED lights provide reliable, bright light and long battery life.
 They can be seen from hundreds of metres, even from kilometres away.
 Riders can choose to power lights with hub generators, which provide reliable light ‘on-demand’.

 In using lighting, things to keep in mind include: